mjul/aider-ledger-lab/README.md

 - **Trial Balance**: A summary of a company's accounts at a specific point in time.
 It lists all accounts with their debit and credit balances.

 ## Features
-### Chart of Accounts
-- The chart of accounts describes the accounts used for the general ledger.
-- The chart of accounts is a tree with individual accounts and logical accounts for sums and grouping.
+- The chart of accounts describes the accounts used for the general ledger and is a tree with individual accounts and logical accounts for sums and grouping.

-### Account
-- Logical accounts (non-leaf nodes) have an optional group headline and group sum in the headline or as a separate line in the balance below the group.
+- Logical accounts (non-leaf nodes) can have an optional group headline and group sum.
-- The account sums are always separated for debit and credit columns.
+- Account sums are always separated for debit and credit columns.
 - You can get a balance for the whole period of the account since creation or a trial balance on a specific time.
 - All account entries have a posting date and an effective date.
 - Monetary values are represented as decimals.
-In the accounts, every account has a single associated currency and accepts only entries in this currency.
+Each account has a single associated currency and accepts only entries in this currency.